-Berklee has always been at the frontier of music eduction, developing the first curricula in jazz and popular music, film scoring, songwriting, electric guitar, music business, music technology, and more.
+Berklee has always been at the frontier of music education, developing the first curricula in jazz and popular music, film scoring, songwriting, electric guitar, music business, music technology, and more.

 Programs like Berklee City Music, which provides college preparatory coursework to underserved youth, and the Berklee International Network, which promotes contemporary music education, have extended Berklee’s reach to 12 countries and 35 cities nationwide.

-Berklee continues to innovate on campus and abroad, creating first-of-their-kind programs like the Berklee Global Jazz Institute, the American Roots Music program, and studies in symphonic band and Flamenco music at our campus in Valencia, Spain.
+Berklee continues to innovate on campus and abroad, creating first-of-their-kind programs like the Berklee Global Jazz Institute, the American Roots Music program, and new master's degree programs at our campus in Valencia, Spain.